Information for healthcare professionals only.

 - NICE.
 Asthma: diagnosis, monitoring and chronic asthma management.
 Tools and resources.
 NICE guideline 80.
 NICE, 2017 www.nice.org.uk/ng80/resources (accessed 26 November 2019).

-This supplement has been commissioned and funded by Boehringer Ingelheim Ltd and developed in partnership with Guidelines.
+This supplement has been commissioned and funded by Boehringer Ingelheim Ltd and developed in partnership with Guidelines for Nurses.
 Boehringer Ingelheim Ltd suggested the topic and author, and carried out full medical approval on all materials to ensure factual accuracy and compliance with the ABPI Code of Practice.
 The sponsorship fee included an honorarium for the author.
-The views and opinions of the author are not necessarily those of Boehringer Ingelheim Ltd, or of Guidelines, its publisher, advisers, or advertisers.
+The views and opinions of the author are not necessarily those of Boehringer Ingelheim Ltd, or of Guidelines for Nurses, its publisher, advisers, or advertisers.
 No part of this publication may be reproduced in any form without the permission of the publisher.